 Storage pre-roll warm-up#

 Cinemate includes an automatic "storage pre-roll" that records and discards a short clip to make sure new media can keep up.
-The warm-up runs the recorder at full speed so SSDs spin up, controllers cache their write tables and the rest of the pipeline has a chance to stabilise.
+The warm-up runs the recorder at full speed so SSDs spin up, controllers cache their write tables, and the rest of the pipeline has a chance to stabilise before the first real take.

 When the pre-roll runs#

-• Whenever storage mounts: the SSD monitor emits an event that immediately schedules another pre-roll so freshly attached drives are exercised before you use them.
+• Whenever storage mounts after startup: the SSD monitor schedules another warm-up so freshly attached drives are exercised before you use them.

 • On demand: you can type storage preroll in the Cinemate CLI to queue a run manually.
-The command is ignored while a pre-roll is already active so repeated presses do not stack up.
+Repeated requests do not stack up while a pre-roll is already active.

 What happens during a run#

-1. The helper aborts if no media is mounted or if a real recording is in progress; it will try again after the next trigger.
+1. The helper aborts if no media is mounted or if a real recording is already in progress.
+It will try again after the next trigger.

-3. Cinemate starts recording, waits until the REC flag is live, keeps rolling for the configured duration (two seconds by default) and then stops once all file buffers have flushed to disk.
+3. It switches the camera to the maximum FPS supported by the current mode, raises the preroll-active flag, starts recording, waits until rec is live, records for the configured duration (two seconds by default), and then waits for all file buffers to flush.